RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 the process of returning the result is the termination of the execution of the Monitoring Plugin itself.

+The execution of a monitoring plugin is typically short lived (in the order of seconds or milliseconds) and, while some implementations store some state on non-volatile memory to be able to reason over several execution cycles, this is not considered best practice.
+A monitoring plugin can not depend on any information other that which was given by the calling monitoring system, since the monitoring system might execute the plugin from a different system in the next cycle or switch between multiple systems.

+A reasonable approach to thinking about monitoring plugins is to picture a "snapshot" of a current state, each execution independent from the others and wholly dependent on the input parameters and the "thing" that is to be monitored.

+This "thing" which is to be monitored is not, in principle, restricted to any specific aspect of IT systems, apart from the restrictions above and the general concept.
+Examples for areas which are difficult to cover whith this approach, are statistical analyses of time series data or event monitoring, such as log monitoring.
+However querying system, which are collecting and processing this kind of data, would be a valid indirection.

+A popular example for this behaviour is the extraction of bandwith usage on most switches.
+Commonly this is only exposed as counters for each network interface, one for outgoing and one for incoming bytes.
+The absolute value of bytes is practically useless without knowing the value which was read previously and the time difference between the probes.
+In this scenario, different workaround are possible, if the device itself does not provide the rate
+values:

+ * The monitoring plugin queries the values several times during its execution cycle with a know time difference between the queries, which allows rate calculation in this (typically) short time frame.
+Nothing is know effectively about the time between execution cycles.
+ * The monitoring system executes the monitoring plugin with the data and date of the last execution as parameter, which allows for proper rate calculation.
+ * A system queries the devices regularly for the absolute values and stores them.
+The monitoring plugin then queries this system for the collected values (and timestamps) or directly for a statistical analysis

 ### Scope

 The scope of this document is limited to the interaction of a monitoring system